Gruden’s lawsuit against NFL allowed to proceed

 Adam Hosmer-Henner, one of Gruden’s lawyers, repeatedly argued Wednesday that the lawsuit was not about Gruden’s emails, but rather the actions Gruden said the NFL and Goodell took to pressure the Raiders into firing him.

-Gruden’s emails were some of about 650,000 messages collected by independent investigators during an investigation into workplace conditions and alleged sexual harassment surrounding the Washington Football Team.
+Gruden’s emails were some of about 650,000 messages collected by independent investigators during an investigation into workplace conditions and alleged sexual harassment surrounding the Washington Commanders.
 Hosmer-Henner said Wednesday that Gruden’s lawyers have not been able to access all of the emails collected.

 “When you produce a small section of that archive of emails, you make Jon Gruden look to be the only person who’s communicating in this fashion in the entire NFL,” Hosmer-Henner said.